PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 reconciliation guard, result schema, caller, pass order, API, artifact, dependency, or TensorFlow boundary.
 No real-model conversion was run.
 The phase-result store remains exactly 128 IDs and 128 owners.

+## Unbound-input repair owner implementation

+`passes/unbound_input_repair_orchestration.py` now owns the characterized repair and conditional reconciliation sequence.
+It forwards the optional GraphIndex to the raw repair, reconciles only after a positive repaired count, and forwards the exact GraphIndex returned by that repair.
+The existing one-key integer mapping is returned unchanged.

+The lowerer retains
+`_repair_unbound_nonconstant_operator_inputs_with_layout_transpose` as a
+one-return compatibility adapter, and its primary plus safety-fallback callers remain unchanged.
+The lowerer no longer imports the raw layout repair solely to implement this mapping.
+Runtime injection proves repair-before-reconcile order and returned-index identity; inherited indexed-layout and architecture contracts now inspect the pass-module owner at its actual boundary.

+Final sequential validation under core-only `uv`:

+- focused owner structure and runtime contracts: `3 passed in 0.58s`;
+- affected unbound-input, QLinear, safety-fallback, very-late, terminal, architecture, and store contracts: `394 passed in 19.20s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.71s`;
+- synthetic core runtime contracts: `55 passed in 0.91s`;
+- result contracts: `196 passed in 8.86s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- TensorFlow/tf-keras import blocking, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.46s`.

+No phase result was added: the store remains exactly 128 IDs and 128 owners.
+No public API, artifact, dependency, TensorFlow boundary, pass order, guard, or result schema changed.
+No real-model conversion was repeated because this mechanical owner move is covered by runtime identity/order checks and the full affected synthetic suite.